mingzhao1103/Covid19_R/README.md

-## The Effects of Booster on Weekly New Covid-19 Cases at the County Level
+## The Effect of Booster on Weekly New Covid-19 Cases at the County Level

 #### Project Goal